shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/GPIO/GPIO_IOToggle/readme.txt

   - This example runs on STM32F469xx/STM32F479xx devices.

-  - This example has been tested and validated with STMicroelectronics STM32469I-EVAL revB board and can be easily tailored to any other supported device and development board.
+  - This example has been tested and validated with STMicroelectronics STM32469I-EVAL RevC board and can be easily tailored to any other supported device and development board.

+  - STM32469I-EVAL RevC Set-up
+      - Connect PC10 on eval board connector (pin 55 in CN6) to an oscilloscope.

 @par How to use it ?